gberthou/AdvanceOS/README.md

 Simply run `make`

 #### Command to build a kernel that is compatible with qemu
-The aforementionned version of qemu does not support USB features of BCM2835 so it is mandatory to disable USB in order to run the kernel on qemu.
+The aforementionned version of qemu does not support USB features of BCM2835 so it is mandatory to disable USB.
 In order to compile that kernel version, run `make qemu-compatible DEFINES=-DNO_USB`

 ### Running the kernel on Raspberry Pi hardware